 While we always use the least invasive treatment possible for any given dental problem our patients may have, in some cases, less invasive treatment options are simply not sufficient and oral surgery is required.

 A dental implant is a small titanium screw that functions similar to a natural tooth root.
 If you are missing teeth, dental implants are used as part of the process to replace them and restore your smile.
-A dental implant, together with a tooth replacement such as a crown or bridge, looks and feels much like a natural tooth.
+A dental implant, together with a tooth replacement such as a crown or bridge, typically looks and feels much like a natural tooth.

 Bone Grafts & Sinus Lifts